SciPritchardLab/Tropical-Atlantic-Pacific-Multi-decadal-Teleconnections/README.md

 ## Overview

-The tropical Atlantic and Pacific Oceans exhibit important multi-decadal variability that can influence global climate.
-This study examines how well current climate models capture these teleconnections and diagnoses systematic biases.
+This study investigates how current climate models represent interactions between the tropical Atlantic and Pacific Oceans on decadal timescales.
+These basin interactions play a crucial role in global climate variability, yet most climate models show systematic biases in simulating them.
+As shown in Figure 1, observations (ERSST and HadISST) reveal that warming in the North Tropical Atlantic typically leads to cooling in the Central-Eastern Pacific.
+However, the CMIP6 multi-model mean shows the opposite response - Pacific warming during Atlantic warming periods.

 ![Correlation Coefficient of Low Pass Filtered SSTA on NTA Index (1950-2015)](results/figures/Fig1_Correlation_Coefficient_of_Low_Pass_Filtered_SSTA_on_NTA_Index_(1950-2015).png)

-This figure shows the correlation coefficient of low pass filtered sea surface temperature anomalies (SSTA) on the North Tropical Atlantic (NTA) index (1950-2015).
-The shading indicates the correlation coefficient and the black line indicates the 90% confidence interval.
+Through comprehensive analysis of 27 CMIP6 models and two configurations of the DOE Energy Exascale Earth System Model (E3SM), we:

+1. Demonstrate that most CMIP6 models show Pacific-driven teleconnections that contradict observed patterns
+2. Identify four high-skill CMIP6 models and E3SMv2 that better capture the observed interactions while showing local biases
+3. Evaluate how different treatments of cloud-scale processes influence these basin interactions

+This repository provides the analysis code and workflows used to diagnose these systematic biases.

 ## Key Features